Put down the store-bought sweets!

-This time of year, chocolate eggs, marshmallow chicks and jelly beans certainly have a special place in our hearts (and baskets), but that doesn't mean you can't up the ante with a homemade dessert — or two — for Easter.
+This time of year, chocolate eggs, Peeps and jelly beans certainly have a special place in our hearts (and baskets), but that doesn't mean you can't up the ante with a homemade dessert — or two — for Easter brunch or dinner.

-Whether you have some time to plan or need to throw something together at the last minute, these tasty treats will add a deliciously festive touch to any spring celebration.
+Whether you have some time to plan, need to throw something together at the last minute or avoid the oven altogether, these tasty treats will add a deliciously festive touch to any at-home spring celebration.